 There are various types of bad odors and tastes that you may experience in your water.
 Hydrogen Sulfide is not uncommon and is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels as well.
 A water filtration specifically for this problem is effective in correcting this.
 For a more complete description of this and other potential bad odors and taste in your water, see the link at https://h2ocare.com/bad-odor-taste/.

 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.

 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 This is important not only to figure out what needs to be removed from the water, but also to properly size the water softener or water filter.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

-H2O Care is an established, full service water filtration and testing organization, originally formed in 1989, with offices in Hudson, MA and Middleton, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-You can contact us by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+H2O Care is an established, full service water filtration and testing organization, originally formed in 1989, with offices in Stow and Middleton, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at firstname.lastname@example.org or 800-539-1100.